 Other information, such as the recipient, sender, original attachment, and email header information are also extracted to be used in the investigation.

-Using Office 365, Azure Active Directory, 365 Defender, Defender for Endpoint, Microsoft Sentinel, and Intune, we can collect information related to the recipient, sender, device, and file that will help us determine the right next steps.
+Using Office 365, Microsft Entra ID (Azure Active Directory), 365 Defender, Defender for Endpoint, Microsoft Sentinel, and Intune, we can collect information related to the recipient, sender, device, and file that will help us determine the right next steps.

-From Azure Active Directory, we can pull in the activity logs of the employee who reported the email.
+From Entra ID, we can pull in the activity logs of the employee who reported the email.
 The playbook task compiles the category of action, the time it was taken, and the result (success or failure):